 We place special emphasis on considering the whole person and encourage students first and foremost to create and maintain healthy self-care practices in order to ensure they are taking responsibility for their own well-being.
 College is a time of transition for students as they acclimate to living life away from family and structures they have known their whole life.
 It is vital for students to begin creating healthy routines and practices in regard to sleep, eating, exercise, stress reduction, time management and self-assertiveness.
 We approach all of our work with students through a developmental perspective.
 During these college years there is a particularly unique and powerful convergence of changes that occur in a college student’s emotional, social, spiritual and vocational identity.
 This convergence can make therapy during these four years of development a particularly powerful, rich and productive process.

-In order to provide support for all who request counseling services, we limit counseling to a maximum of 8-sessions per semester.
-However, our desire to care for and support each student in the most appropriate way is our highest priority.
 Students are welcome to utilize the Counseling Center at any time while they are a student at Gordon.
 Many students return at different times during their college career to seek counseling support.

-Counseling services are free of charge at all times and are designed to address issues that are short-term in nature.
+Sessions are designed to address issues that are short-term in nature.
 If the student feels they would benefit from weekly or long-term counseling, or would like to see a professional off-campus, we work with the student to help facilitate a smooth transfer to a local professional.
 Please refer to the Off-Campus Professionals page for a listing of local professional resources.

 All communication you share with the Counseling Center is confidential and protected by the law if you are over the age of 18.
 Information about your attendance at the Counseling Center and any information you reveal in sessions cannot be discussed with others (including all Gordon faculty, staff, students or parents) unless you have given written consent.
 Counselors cannot even confirm that a student is coming to the Counseling Center when asked, without written consent.